NO, this isn’t an advertisement for a multi-level marketing scheme.

 The next big question is to decide if you are going to be a licensed or private home daycare.
 If you want to be licensed, you will need to research what is required for your province, state or country.
 These requirements can be vastly different, so make sure you are by following your local requirements.

-Some of the requirements can include:
+Some of private home daycare requirements can include:

-Home daycare Licensing Questions
+Home daycare Licensing Questions To Ask

 Here’s a list of questions you should find out regarding licensing for your local area.